Belated Birthday Blogging

 I got my first period on August 11th at age 13 and the next a whole year later at 14.
 I’d heard friends complain about ‘the curse’ but I was excited to begin my womanly journey, my heart set on having a baby one day.
 To shorten a long story (and leave the sharing of detailed pregnancy and birth stories for another time) I was thrilled to became pregnant at age 21 and our first child Amy was born 11 months after Mark and I married.
 Timothy, Geoffrey, Patrick, Samuel and Michael followed with gaps of three to four years between each new baby…and four minutes between the twins.
 I wasn’t aware prior to becoming pregnant with twins that multiple births are common in the mid to late thirties – due to nature’s way of releasing an extra egg before there are no more eggs to release.
 Surprise!!

 The twins were born when I was age 35 and my monthly cycle didn’t return in the two years to follow, not an unusual occurrence when breastfeeding two babies.
 By then I was unbelievably ‘clucky’ again despite being busy with six children including a pair of toddlers.
 Although I’d been having severe hot flashes and I knew there was a strong family history of child bearing days ending early for some women in our family – my auntie at 29 and my mother at 40 – it didn’t for one moment occur to me that my baby days were over.
 But there I was at the local GP with all the symptoms of what I felt sure to be another pregnancy, so sure in fact that there was a layette already set aside for another new arrival or arrivals and I waited with excited anticipation for an approximate due date.
 The result was indeed positive.
 For menopause.
-Zero estrogen at age 37.
+Zero estrogen.
 A few months of the fertility drug Clomid to try and trick my body back into action were to no avail.
 It was a difficult time for me and there was little sympathy, empathy or understanding from anyone considering I already had a large family.
-“Don’t be greedy” one doctor said as he tried to push Hormone Replacement Therapy at me.
-From that day on I kept my feelings of shock, loss and disappointment and grief at the unexpected end of an era to myself, real as they were.
-And to this day I still wish on every star for ‘just one more baby’ .
+“Don’t be greedy” one doctor said as he tried to trivialize the situation and push Hormone Replacement Therapy at me.
+From that day on I kept my feelings of shock, loss, disappointment and grieving at the unexpected end of an era to myself, real as they were.
+It has since been suggested to me by more caring medical professionals that I should have had counselling at the time because early menopause is very significant in any woman’s life no matter how many children they have already.
+Greedy it may seem to some but at least I’m honest enough to admit that to this day, even at age 57, I still wish on every star for ‘just one more baby’.
+Surely we are all entitled to at least one unrealistic dream in our lifetime along with the gratitude we have for the many that came true :)